 West Australian Ballet performs John Cranko’s The Taming of the Shrew courtesy of Cavallari’s associates in Stuttgart.
 The West Australian reviews it by saying “Make no mistake.
-This production marks the beginning of a golden age for West Australian Ballet.” (pictured in colour above)
+This production marks the beginning of a golden age for West Australian Ballet.

 West Australian Ballet celebrates 40 years as the official State Ballet Company.

-Australian Premiere of Marcia Haydee’s The Sleeping Beauty, the biggest production ever staged by the company, marking its debut on the large stage at Burswood Theatre and featuring a cast of over 80.
+Australian Premiere of Marcia Haydee’s The Sleeping Beauty, the biggest production staged by the company to date, making its debut on the large stage at Burswood Theatre and featuring a cast of over 80.

 West Australian Ballet presents Gala at His Majesty’s Theatre featuring guest principal artists from The Royal Ballet, Stuttgart Ballet and The Australian Ballet.

 West Australian Ballet moves into a brand new state of the art facility in Maylands.
-The Centre boasts three dance studios, a wardrobe and production department and administration offices.
+The Centre boasts four large dance studios, a wardrobe and production department and administration offices.